khulnasoft/tracker/docs/docs/events/custom/golang.md

         into Tracker, as you will find in the next part of this page, but it needs a better end-user experience (being worked).

-    In order to get your golang signature compiled with tracee, you can create a file called `signatures/golang/signature_example.go` and place the following code in it:
+    In order to get your golang signature compiled with tracker, you can create a file called `signatures/golang/signature_example.go` and place the following code in it: